 Exploring, understanding and evaluating the prevention and response to domestic and family violence

-The contribution to prevalence surveys in Australia (National Community Attitudes Survey and the Personal Safety Survey) which identify the extent and nature of domestic and family violence and attitudes to violence and abuse have been central to our work.
-The interest in this research has been wide-ranging and has resulted in a major research program to assist in upskilling countries across Asia and the Pacific that are interested in running their own prevalence surveys.
+The contribution to prevalence surveys in Australia (National Community Attitudes Survey and the Personal Safety Survey) across Asia and the Pacific, which identify the extent and nature of domestic and family violence and attitudes to violence and abuse, has been central to our work.

 The links between DFV and child abuse are a major theme of our research program.
 Since 2015 we have worked closely with David Mandel and the Safe and Together Institute on DFV participatory action research projects working with practice-led research to capacity build organisations while simultaneously building the knowledge base in this complex and sensitive area of work.